View Dewey Ackley's Obituary on recordherald.com and share memories

 Dewey is survived by his sisters and their life partners; Juanita Spears & Gene Hadley, Sarah & Ronald Helmick, Bernice Grooms & Frank Stolzenberg, of Washington C.H.
 His brother's and their life partners, Richard & Deanne Ackley of Marion North Carolina, John & Karla Ackley of Good Hope.
 In addition, Dewey is survived by an esteemed step-son, Trevor Lamar, second-hand mom, Joyce Halter, and exceptional ally, Donna Hughes.

-Many nieces and nephews survive with life partners; James & Marie Stolzenburg, Roni & Randall Thomas, BJ Ackley, Debbie & Rick Bainter, Jodi Unger, Kelli & Bryan Bartruff.
+Many nieces and nephews survive with life partners; James & Marie Stolzenburg, Roni & Randall Thomas, BJ Ackley, Debbie & Rick Bainter, Jodi Unger, Kelli & Bryan Bartruff, Jeff & Tara Grim.
 Further, many great nieces and nephews, each of whom added a unique and lovely contribution to Dewey's life story.

 Memorial service is to be held at Morrow's Funeral Home in Washington Court House on Saturday March 16th 2019 from 1:00 – 3:00 p.m.